Substance Use Disorder and Well-Being

 Substance Use Disorder

-NYSDA's Committee on Substance Abuse and Well-Being is comprised of a statewide network of dentist-peers available to assist dentists, their families and dental office staff with substance use disorder, addiction and co-occurring mental health disorders.
+NYSDA's Committee on Substance Use Disorder and Well-Being is comprised of a statewide network of dentist-peers available to assist dentists, their families and dental office staff with substance use disorder, addiction and co-occurring mental health disorders.

 If you know of someone who is having a problem with drugs or alcohol, you have an ethical obligation to notify a Committee member or NYSDA.
 Your interactions with any member on the Committee or with NYSDA are always confidential and non-punitive.
 Committee members are experienced and understand the devastation of addiction.
 They know that effective intervention and appropriate treatment can save a career or, even a life.